-This Concentration comprises three, three credit courses for a total of nine credits: one core course and two electives.
-Please note that these electives are rotated and may not be offered every year.
+This Concentration comprises three, 3-credit courses for a total of nine credits: three electives.
+Please note that these electives are rotated and offered at least once a year.
 The following courses are required for the Human Sexuality Counseling Concentration:

-- o MACP55032 Neurobiology of Relationships, 3 credits (core course) - MACP53201 Human Sexuality Counseling 3 credits, (elective course) - MACP55160 Advanced Human Sexuality Counseling, 3 credits, (elective course) - Marriage, Couple, and Family Counseling This specialization prepares students to work with individuals, couples and families from a family systems perspective.
+- MACP55032 Neurobiology of Relationships, 3 credits (core course) - MACP53201 Human Sexuality Counseling 3 credits, (elective course) - MACP55160 Advanced Human Sexuality Counseling, 3 credits, (elective course)

+• Marriage, Couple, and Family Counseling - This specialization prepares students to work with individuals, couples and families from a family systems perspective.
 Counselors who are trained in this area learn to work with an array of issues such as mental and emotional disorders, relationship issues, and communication issues.
 Marriage, couple, and family practitioners are employed in a variety of settings, including inpatient facilities, community mental health centers, private practice, and social service agencies.
 Students in this Concentration are strongly encouraged to integrate the knowledge learned with their practicum and internship experiences by choosing a site that will allow them to work with couples and families.